Dinner Monday-Saturday 5:30-10:30, Sunday 5:30-10

 Weekend Lunch Saturday-Sunday 11-2:30

 SPQR is a Northern California restaurant inspired by Italian cuisine and wine.

 An acronym for Senatus Populesque Romanus, SPQR translates to “The People and Senate of Rome” and was the emblem of the Roman Empire.

-A proud recipient of a Michelin star for 2013, we strive for balance in offering the highest quality of food, wine and service for each guest’s experience in a comfortable and inviting atmosphere.
+A proud recipient of a Michelin star for both 2013 and 2014, we strive for balance in offering the highest quality of food, wine and service for each guest’s experience in a intimate and inviting atmosphere.

 Shelley Lindgren’s reputation for seeking out Italian wines made with lesser-known grapes has earned her recognition as a wine pioneer.

 Lindgren, who has worked in restaurants all her life, feels that her job is less about creating high-profile wine lists and more about sharing her passion for wine and hospitality with guests.